top of page

 In spite of his claims in the courtroom, Ruse later admitted "Evolution is promoted by its practitioners as more than mere science.
 Evolution is promulgated as an ideology, a secular religion—a full-fledged alternative to Christianity, with meaning and morality.
 I am an ardent evolutionist and an ex-Christian, but I must admit that in this one complaint—and Mr Gish is but one of many to make it—the literalists are absolutely right.
 Evolution is a religion.
 This was true of evolution in the beginning, and it is true of evolution still today."
 (4).

 Evolution is a religion, as is admitted by Michael Ruse, and a few Evolutionists besides him.
-Yet, it has been present in public school classrooms for decades.
+Yet, it has been prominent in public school classrooms for decades.
 Indeed, over time, our culture has become saturated in it, so much so that it has even infiltrated the one place where it should be least welcome: The Church of the Living God.

 Evolution is science's sponge on a stick.
 For decades, it has been a tradition handed down, with only a few scientists wise enough to avoid it.
 Although there are many scientists who accept Creationism, many of them accept it without critical thought.
 Indeed, fallacious though it is, this is a chief argument for many Evolutionary apologists!
 But I can assure you, these are beliefs they have inherited, not tested.
 Evolution, even if it could happen, could never be observed within the short time since human beings invented it.
 There are no scientific experiments by which Evolution could be verified, nor indeed could it be falsified.
 Rather, when it is confounded by evidence, Evolution merely evolves.
 That it happened is never open for questioning, only how.

 The greatest irony of all this?
-Evolutionists aren't just staning on the shoulders of giants.
+Evolutionists aren't just standing on the shoulders of giants.
 They are standing on the shoulders of God.
 The very God they deny, preferring to believe we are somehow descended from apes, is the ultimate foundation for the science they swear allegiance to.
 In other words, while they brag about the coincidence that atheism is most prosperous in educated nations, it is no coincidence at all that those educated nations were historically influenced by Christianity.

 And we see this going the other way, too.
 As atheism grows, scientific literacy shrinks.
 Or I suppose I should really say it fluctuates.
 That's not to say that atheists, digging in the mines Christians have dug, cannot bring up vast amounts of gold ore.
 See, God's word clearly tells us that God "...makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust."
 (Matthew 5:45).
 It's a part of His love for, and grace upon, all mankind.
 Thus, the science that works for His people will work for His enemies.